angular-schule/website-articles/blog/2018-04-swagger-codegen/README.md

 # Don't publish this to npmjs.com! :rotating_light:

 I hope you are in alert mode now.
-If you haven''t been logged in to npmjs.com then you should see an error during `npm publish`.
-Otherwise you might have accidently published internals about your secret API to a public package manager.
-(TODO@Johannes: send a PR to fix that, e.g. by making the packages private by default)
+If you been logged in to npmjs.com then you might have accidently published internals about your secret API to a public repository!

-At the moment I really recommend to use scoped packages here, e.g. `@angular-schule/book-monkey-api` A scope can be easily redirected to a private registry.
+I really recommend to use scoped packages here, e.g. `@angular-schule/book-monkey-api` A scope can be easily redirected to a private registry.
 See [this article](https://docs.npmjs.com/misc/scope#associating-a-scope-with-a-registry).

 Our config file should be rewritten like this: